wednesday-solutions/hapi-swagger/usageguide.md

 ## Form body

-If you wish to have hapi-swagger display a interface to POST data in `form-urlencoded` format add the route option `payloadType: 'form'`.
+If you wish to have hapi-swaggerui display a interface to POST data in `form-urlencoded` format add the route option `payloadType: 'form'`.

 ```javascript
 {